frankhale/Frehley/README.md

 # (Ace) Frehley

-##NOTE: This repo is new but this codebase came from the one that I had called 'editor', all sorts of weirdness was happening with that so I deleted it.

 This is simple text editor using the Ace editor control in Node-Webkit.
 This is mainly a learning aid in order to learn more about Clojurescript and Node-Webkit.